 Endowment Spending Considerations

-With record rates of return reported by all types of institutions in fiscal year 2021, there was pressure to spend more on students.
-Some institutions made single purpose spending appropriations.
-Others stayed the course, resulting in modest spending increases over time due to the spending “smoothing” effect of multi-year trailing average returns.
+Most institutional endowments have seen lower investment rates of return over the past two years.
+At the same time, there is pressure on campuses to spend more endowment dollars on student financial aid and other important functions.
+To deal with these pressures, some institutions made special spending appropriations, while others stayed the course in their spending dollars, resulting in modest spending increases over time due to the spending “smoothing” effect of multi-year trailing average returns.
 Can a single year of significant spending compromise intergenerational equity?
-Since returns can be unrealized, what will a market correction mean for institutions that significantly increase spending?
+Since returns can be unrealized, what will continued market volatility mean for institutions that significantly increase spending?
 What are the best strategies to ensure stability while increasing spending?
 This session’s experts will address such questions, especially given large swings in returns over the past two years.
-The latest strategic investment practices that consider national and global economic policy decisions will also be discussed.
+Panelists will also discuss the latest strategic investment practices that consider national and global economic policy decisions.

 Evaluate trends in endowment spending rates and spending dollars by endowment size